Dry lining stud partition walls is a project any homeowner can take on. All you need is the right tools, materials, and this dry lining guide.

 1. Measure, Mark and Cut Plasterboard

-- Mark the cut line with a pencil and a straight edge (e.g. steel ruler or spirit level).
+- Mark the cut line with a pencil and a straight edge (e.g. a steel ruler or spirit level).

 - Using a sharp knife and straight edge, cut along the marked line.
 Only cut through the top paper layer, no deeper.